AntoninLoubiere/WebDiakoluo/syncServer/protocols/protocol-1.0.md

  - test: the test to set

 #### Response
 The server should respond with a result code: [200](#200---OK) or an error.
 If there is a conflict and the override fields is set to true, the server could respond with "CONFLICTS" (case insensitive) the client should show a warning dialogue.
+The server should respond the test id..

 ### Delete a test
 #### Request